wp-plugins/multi-column-tag-map/readme.txt

 = Can the plugin include tags from [insert plugin name]? =

 Multi-column Tag Map looks for the tags created by Wordpress.
 Most other plugins (NextGen, The Events Calendar, etc...) create tags but, they are not stored in the databse the same way as Wordpress does.
 Combing those tags into Multi-column Tag Map is possible but, any method of doing this is a hack and is not supported out of the box.
-I will not add this functionality to the plugin as a default since I have no control over the other plugins and can not make any guarantee that the other plugins will not chage how they structure and handle tags in the future.
+I will not add this functionality to the plugin as a default since I have no control over the other plugins and can not make any guarantee that the other plugins will not change how they structure and handle tags in the future.

 == Screenshots ==